Herbal Remedies for Fungal Infection

 Tea Tree Oil (Melaleuca alternifolia)

-Candida albicans, the yeast responsible for thrush and vaginal yeast infections is particularly susceptible to tea tree oil.
+Candida albicans, the yeast responsible for thrush and vaginal yeast infections are particularly susceptible to tea tree oil.

 Calendula (Calendula officinalis)